 If there is one consistent thing that decades of experience in gift planning has taught us, it’s to never underestimate the generosity of God’s people.
 Simply put, it is not uncommon for gifts of astounding scope and magnitude to be bestowed to one’s ministry.

 Most congregations in a “basic” partnership with the LCMS Foundation can expect around 10 gift plans in the first year alone.
-With an average gift in the $250,000 range, this seemingly simple partnership can result in millions of dollars for your ministry in future gifts.
+With an average gift in the $250,000 range, this seemingly simple partnership can result in significant funding for your ministry from future gifts.

 Asking your members or supporters to consider leaving bequests to your ministry isn’t an easy topic to broach.
 Creating a charitable gift planning program with the LCMS Foundation delegates the majority of that burden to us.
 You’ll have peace of mind knowing you're taking the steps needed to provide for your ministry’s future, without the stress of having to manage the program directly.